-The most successful crowdsourcing jobs have something in common: they all involve tasks that keep contributors at their computers.
+The most successful CrowdFlower jobs have something in common: they all involve tasks that keep contributors at their computers.
 When contributors are asked to collect information from the real world, collaborate with others, or turn to another device to carry out a task, extraneous factors can skew results and unforeseen obstacles are more likely to interfere with task completion.
-An example would be a task that requires contributors to use a smartphone to provide feedback on mobile applications.
-For best results, use CrowdFlower to crowdsource jobs that can be completed in the digital world and on a single device.
+CrowdFlower only supports jobs which can be completed online.
+An example of a task not supported would requires contributors to use a smartphone to provide feedback on mobile applications.

 Common Use Cases

-For a better understanding of some of the most common categories of crowdsourcing use cases, consider the examples listed below:
+For a better understanding of some of the most common use cases, consider the examples listed below:

-- Sentiment Analysis – direct contributors to do what computers cannot: interpret context clues to extract meaning, mood, intention, or tone from a graphic, video, or piece of writing (e.g. one that contains humor, sarcasm, slang, or irony).
+- Sentiment Analysis – interpret context clues to extract meaning, mood, intention, or tone from a image, tweet, video or a piece of text.

-- Categorization – ask contributors to categorize companies, products, media, or any number of other items, based on the criteria that you provide.
+- Categorization – Categorize companies, products, media, or any number of other items, based on the criteria that you provide.

-- Content Moderation – ask contributors to moderate your content for guideline violations, inappropriate content, or spam.
-Whether it’s text, photos or video, the crowd can evaluate the content against a set of objective rules.
+- Content Moderation – Moderate your content for guideline violations, inappropriate content, or spam.
+Whether it’s text, photos or video, the contributors can evaluate the content against a set of objective rules.

-- Business Listing Verification – use the crowd to improve the quality of your business data by verifying company websites, addresses, phone numbers, and other important fields in your CRM system.
+- Business Listing Verification – Improve the quality of your business data by verifying company websites, addresses, phone numbers, and other important fields.

-- Data Collection and Enhancement – ask the crowd to collect new data or enhance your current databases by finding social media handles on LinkedIn or Twitter profiles, locating parent and subsidiary companies of a business, or by flagging duplicate business records.
+- Data Collection and Enhancement – Collect new data or enhance your current databases by finding social media handles on LinkedIn or Twitter profiles, locating parent and subsidiary companies of a business, or by flagging duplicate business records.

-- Search Relevance – ask the crowd to create training data for an algorithm.
-For example, the crowd could help refine a search algorithm by rating how relevant search results are to some query.
+- Search Relevance – Help refine a search algorithm by rating how relevant search results are to a query.